-When a file is loaded UltraEdit checks the first 7K of the file, and if it contains more than two null (Hex 00) the file is considered a binary/HEX file.
+When a file is loaded UltraEdit checks the first 7K of the file and if it contains more than two NULL (Hex 00) the file is considered a binary/HEX file.
 NULLS are not valid in an ASCII file and will be converted to spaces if you edit the file in text mode.

 The easiest way to bring back Open File Tabs is to go to View -> Views/Lists -> and select "Open File Tabs."

 UltraEdit-32 does allow longer line lengths.
 Under the Advanced -> Configuration -> Editor Display -> Miscellaneous you can change the value of "Maximum columns before line wraps" to 20,000.

 This setting sets the maximum columns allowed within UltraEdit before it wraps the line (soft wrap).
 The default is 4096 columns but a maximum of 20,000 is allowed.
 Some video drivers have a problem when this is set too high.

 The ruler works as a normal ruler would, showing "0" as the start point, allowing the user to measure the number of columns prior to a given point.
 The status bar, on the other hand, is intended to show the column in which you're about to make an entry.
 As with normal Windows applications, both of these modes of indication and measurement are, I believe, the standard way of doing things, however, most applications do not include both.